KxSystems/embedPy/README.md

 - Default arguments are applied where no explicit arguments are given
 - Individual keyword arguments are specified using the (infix) `pykw` operator
 - A list of positional arguments can be passed using `pyarglist` (like Python *args)
-- A dictionary of keyword arguments can be passed using `pykwargs` (like Python *kwargs)
+- A dictionary of keyword arguments can be passed using `pykwargs` (like Python **kwargs)

 n.b.
 We can combine positional arguments, lists of positional arguments, keyword arguments and a dictionary of keyword arguments.
-However, _all_ keyword arguments must always follow _any_ positional arguments and the dictionary of keyword arguments (if given) must be specified last.
+However, _all_ keyword arguments must always follow _any_ positional arguments.
+The dictionary of keyword arguments (if given) must be specified last.

 ### Example function calls